Back to MoE Hub

 Final training loss0.21470.0001

-The MoE model achieves 95.14% test accuracy, within 0.22% of the dense baseline.
-The MoE model's training loss plateaus around 0.21, of which only 0.004 is classification loss -- the remainder is the auxiliary load balancing loss ($0.1 \times 2.10 \approx 0.21$), which is the expected value for balanced routing.
+The MoE model lands at 95.14% test accuracy, 0.22% below the dense baseline.
+Its training loss plateaus around 0.21, but only 0.004 of that is classification loss -- the rest is the auxiliary load balancing term ($0.1 \times 2.10 \approx 0.21$), which is the expected equilibrium for balanced routing.

 Learning Dynamics